ahead-projects/Katacoda/terraform-aws/step1.md

 You have now created and destroyed your first Terraform resources!
 Terraform supports hundreds of ecosystem providers, from major cloud resources to content delivery networks and more.

-Continue learning at [HashiCorp Learn](https://learn.hashicorp.com/terraform) and the [Terraform API documentation](https://www.terraform.io/) or discuss with others on the [Terraform forum](https://discuss.hashicorp.com/c/terraform-core/27).
+Continue learning at [Ahead Learn](https://www.katacoda.com/ahead) and the [Terraform API documentation](https://www.terraform.io/) or discuss with others on the [Terraform forum](https://discuss.hashicorp.com/c/terraform-core/27).